microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

 ## Recursive Variants

 Both `WithModes` and `WithMode` described above have overloaded methods that take a `Func<ToggleableColumnBuilder, ColumnBuilder>`.
-These methods allow you to add variants that are direct children of the mode that that is being added, effectively letting you define "recursive" column variants.
+These methods allow you to add variants that are direct children of the mode that that is being added, letting you define "recursive" column variants.

 For example, consider this code: